 1 hour and 30 minimum (+15 minutes breather time)

 Every bride wants her day to be perfect and this is where it all starts.
 Make sure you let your Hair & Make-Up Artist know when the photographer will arrive.
 Ask them to be very close to done when the photographer is due to arrive.
-This way we don’t lose anytime waiting for makeup or hair to be finished.
+This way we don’t lose any time waiting for makeup or hair to be finished.

 Ask your bridesmaids to help clean up the room a bit; cluttered spaces don’t give a nice feel to the photos.
-Bathrooms are usually a good place to store extra bags or stuff that will not be needed for the actually getting dressed.
+Bathrooms are usually a good place to store extra bags or stuff that will not be needed for the actual getting dressed.

 If the bride and bridesmaids have special gowns of shirts that they would like to be photographed in before they get dressed, this needs to happen quickly so that everyone can get dressed and help the bride into her dress.
 If mom has to help with the dress, make sure she is dressed as she should be for the photos.